Chenart/TopSupercond/README.md

 This is a repo for storing code and data related to the study of topological superconductors and their application to quantum computing.

 # Current Project
-Width-dependence of triviality in superconductors
+Determining the width-dependence of triviality in superconductors.

 # Useful Resources
 Kwant Documentation: https://kwant-project.org/doc/1.0/ <br />